 There, printed across the menu, overlaying the food and beverage choices, in large, unmistakable letters:

 Before she could even look up, her vision went blurry.
-When she finally peered down through wet, blobby tears, Theo was on one knee.
+When she finally peered down through wet, blobby tears, Theo was on a knee.
 Shaky.
 Teary-eyed.
-Saying something she wishes she could remember more clearly (it’s fuzzy because she was, as they say, “shook”, understandably), except for the part that mattered most: "I can't imagine my life without you."
+Saying something she wishes she could remember more clearly (it’s fuzzy; she was, as they say, “shook” in that moment), except for the part that mattered most: "I can't imagine my life without you."

 That was enough.
 That was everything.

 The room erupted.
 Applause, cheers, strangers on their feet.
-Servers and managers appeared with drinks and shots and seafood towers and desserts, all on the house.
+Servers and managers appeared with drinks and shots (on the house!) and seafood towers and desserts galore.
 People came over to hug them.
 Strangers offered to take their photo.
 And two tables down — as if the director were back at it again — a family was celebrating their patriarch and matriarch's 50th wedding anniversary.
 Fifty years.
 They shared their champagne and their joy and told Alyssa and Theo they hoped to see them back at that very table someday, celebrating one of their own.

 The rest of the evening felt like a party thrown in their honor by the universe.
 Because, honestly, it kind of was.